The deaths of two Curry County residents and the hospitalization of another are the result of a severe strain of strep throat.

 Strep throat can also be accompanied by a fever, weakness and a drop in blood pressure.

-Dr. Timmons says he believes this strain of strep is new to the county.
+Timmons says he believes this strain of strep is new to the County, and it may be gone as soon as it came in.